 Through the SYF Next Generation Program, the youth participated in interactive and innovative learning experiences.
 They worked hand-in-hand with the park’s animal caregivers and learned firsthand how to take care of animals.
 The students also learned about conservation programs and how their behavior and actions can impact wildlife and wild places.

-Life Skills Program Students from Edison Hight School Visits Busch Gardens Orlando & FL National Parks in 2016
+Life Skills Program Students from Edison Hight School Visits Busch Gardens Tampa & FL National Parks in 2016

 In April 2016, 25 students from Edison High School in Minneapolis, MN participated in a 4 day program in FL which they will never forget.
 The trip included an experience with the Busch Gardens Connections Program in Tampa Bay, Florida, leadership and team building lessons, followed by an excursion to the Everglades National Park that was added as part of the National Parks Centennial celebration.